vichaan/line-bot-weather-aqi/README.md

 # line-bot-weather-aqi
 Check weather and AQI in your location
 ## Example
-Share your location via message in LINE
+Share your location via message in LINE *(Weather for thailand only)*

 ## Result